-Second Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says
+2nd Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says

-The legal team representing the whistleblower whose complaint sparked an impeachment inquiry against President Trump now says it is representing a second whistleblower described as an intelligence official with first-hand knowledge of the allegations against the president.
+The legal team representing the whistleblower whose complaint sparked an impeachment inquiry against President Trump now says it is representing a second whistleblower described as an intelligence official with firsthand knowledge of the allegations against the president.

-Lawyer Mark Zaid, who is among a team of attorneys representing the initial whistleblower, tells NPR that the new whistleblower has talked to the inspector general of the intelligence community, but has not filed a complaint, which Zaid says is not necessary in order for the individual's account to be protected.
+Lawyer Mark Zaid, who is part of a team of attorneys representing the initial whistleblower, tells NPR that the new whistleblower has talked to the inspector general of the intelligence community but has not filed a complaint, which Zaid says is not necessary in order for the individual's account to be protected.

 "By law, when a witness is interviewed by the IG, that constitutes a protected disclosure, provides them legal protection from retaliation," Zaid tells NPR.

-The news that another whistleblower connected to the explosive Ukraine complaint has stepped forward with a first-hand account of the allegations comes after days of the president and his backers attacked the credibility of the initial whistleblower by claiming the account is based on "hearsay."
+The news that another whistleblower connected to the explosive Ukraine complaint has stepped forward with a firsthand account of the allegations comes after days of the president and his backers attacked the credibility of the initial whistleblower by claiming the account is based on "hearsay."

 In comments to NPR, Zaid dismisses this characterization.

-"Honestly, it's irrelevant," Zaid says of the criticism that the original whistleblower's account was not based on first-hand knowledge.
-"No whistleblower is required to possess first-hand knowledge, just a reasonable belief.
-We'll leave it to Congress and the American public to determine the veracity of the allegations," he tells NPR.
+"Honestly, it's irrelevant," Zaid says of the criticism that the original whistleblower's account was not based on firsthand knowledge.
+"No whistleblower is required to possess firsthand knowledge, just a reasonable belief.
+We'll leave it to Congress and the American public to determine the veracity of the allegations."

-Also on Sunday, another member of the first whistleblower legal team, Andrew Bakaj, said that the team is now representing "multiple whistleblowers" in connection with the Aug.
-12. complaint that set off a formal impeachment inquiry by the House of Representatives.
+Also on Sunday, another member of the first whistleblower's legal team, Andrew Bakaj, said the team is now representing "multiple whistleblowers" in connection with the Aug.
+12 complaint that set off a formal impeachment inquiry by the House of Representatives.

 "No further comment at this time," Bakaj tweeted.